sedthh/lara-hungarian-nlp/README.md

 - Both "prefix"es and "affix"es can be set at the same time.
 - In case inflection would alter a word's "stem", try defining the altered form as another possible Intent **list** element, with the "match_stem" property set to **False**.
 This way the defined "stem" would only be matched if inflected.
 - If it is unclear wether or not an iflected word form would be matched by the given definitions, it is always a good idea to manually test it first.
+- If you use **Lara** for feature extraction, it is recommended to retrain your models after updating the library to a newer version.

 ## Misc
 Initial work: **Richard Nagyfi**, 2016